I have a soft spot for the MVT-7000.

 This radio has a beautiful rounded tone and great ergonomics , it can hold its own against any, and I mean any handheld model in todays market which is amazing when you consider this model is nearly 30 years old.

-That does tell you how far ahead it was of anything else that was out there at the time, unbroken coverage, absolutely stunning !
+That does tell you how far ahead it was of anything else that was out there at the time, no gaps coverage from 8mhz right up there to 1300mhz with lots of step/mode options, absolutely stunning !

 Thanks for reading.